 Less common skin side effects may include:

 Haematological side effects are rare.
 Haemolysis in patients with glucose-6-phosphate dehydrogenase (G6PD) deficiency, aplastic anaemia, and leukopenia has been reported.
-The largest study to date evaluating G6PD deficiency with concurrent use of hydroxychloroquine reported no episodes of haemolysis in over 700 months of exposure among the 11 studied patients with G6PD deficiency.
+The most extensive study to date evaluating G6PD deficiency with concurrent use of hydroxychloroquine reported no episodes of haemolysis in over 700 months of exposure among the 11 studied patients with G6PD deficiency.
 Routine screening for G6PD deficiency is no longer recommended for hydroxychloroquine.

 Drug interactions seen with hydroxychloroquine include: